ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingviewingclusters.md

 You can't change the cluster name.
 Changing the cluster name might cause the add or remove ESXi servers operations in the cluster to fail.
 {:important}

-## Procedure to view clusters in vCenter Server instances
+## Procedure to view clusters in vCenter Server with NSX-T instances
-{: #vc_addingviewingclusters-viewing-procedure}
+{: #vc_nsx-t_addingviewingclusters-viewing-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server Instances** table, click an instance to view the clusters in it.